bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Speaker 2: 00:53:00

-To Tell us how the future will look.
+To tell us how the future will look.

 Speaker 3: 00:53:02